A Bayesian approach to functional regression: theory and computation: A Bayesian methodology for RKHS-based functional regression models

-It is worth mentioning that the model remains linear in the sense that it fundamentally involves a random variable \(\dotprod{X}{\alpha}_K = \Psi_X(\alpha)\) belonging to the linear span of the process \(X\) in \(L^2(\Omega)\).
-Also, note that given the number of components \(p\) and the time instants \(t_j\), the model becomes a multiple linear model with the \(X(t_j)\) as scalar covariates.
-In fact, this RKHS model is particularly suited as a basis for variable selection methods \citep{berrendero2019rkhs}, and furthermore the general RKHS model entails the classical \(L^2\)-model~\eqref{eq:l2-linear-model} under certain conditions \citep[see][]{berrendero2024functional}.
-In addition, this model could be easily extended to the case of several covariates via an expression of type \(Y=\alpha_0 + \Psi_{X^{1}}(\alpha_1) + \cdots + \Psi_{X^{q}}(\alpha_q) + \epsilon\).
-Then, as argued in \citet{grollemund2019bayesian} for a similar situation, we could recover the full posterior by looking alternately at the posterior distribution of each covariate conditional on the rest of them.
+It is worth mentioning that the model remains linear in the sense that it fundamentally involves a random variable \(\dotprod{X}{\beta}_K = \Psi_X(\beta)\) in the linear span of the process \(X\).
+Moreover, this RKHS model is particularly suited as a basis for variable selection methods \citep[see][]{berrendero2019rkhs}.